gapitio/flow-library/README.md

 It provides a searchable index of user-contributed flows as well as node packages published to npm.

+## Building and running a docker image
+1. sudo docker built . -t dockerflow:1.0

+2. Setup using docker compose

 ## Running a development copy

 This repo comes with a docker-compose based development environment.
 To get started: